von Neumann type trace inequality for dual quaternion matrices: Introduction

 \section{Introduction}

 Dual quaternions, which serve as the core part of Clifford algebra or geometric algebra, were originally introduced by Clifford \cite{Cl73} in 1873.
 Mathematically, the dual quaternions are an $8$-dimensional real algebra isomorphic to the tensor product of the quaternions and the dual numbers.
 In mechanics, the dual quaternions give a neat and succint way to encapsulate both translations and rotaions into a unified representation for rigid transformations in three dimensions.
 With the rapid developments of artificial intelligence, dual quaternions have been successfully applied to the areas of automatic control, computer vision and bioengineering, such as robotics control \cite{Da99,MXXLY18,Tho14,WYL12,WZ14} and 3D computer graphics \cite{BLH19,CKJC16,TRA11}, neuroscience \cite{LLB13} and biomechanics \cite{PV10}, to name just a few.
 More interestingly, we notice that dual quaternion matrices have important application in multi-agent formation control \cite{QWL22}.
 In 2011, Wang \cite{Wa11} raised this issue.
 In an unpublished manuscript, Wang, Yu and Zheng \cite{WYZ} introduced three classes of dual quaternion matrices for studying multi-agent formation control, namely relative configuration adjacency matrices, logarithm adjacency matrices and relative twist adjacency matrices.
 Recently, Qi and Luo \cite{QL21} showed that dual quaternion Hermitian matrices have very nice spectral properties.
 They showed that an $n \times n$ dual quaternion Hermitian matrix has exactly $n$ right eigenvalues, which are all dual numbers and are also the left eigenvalues of this Hermitian matrix.
 Thus, we may simply call them eigenvalues of that Hermitian matrix.
 This Hermitian matrix is positive semi-definite or positive definite if and only if these $n$ dual number eigenvalues are nonnegative or positive in the sense of \cite{QLY21}, respectively.
-Moreover, the minimax principle and generalized inverses of dual quaternion matrices were studied in \cite{LQY22}.
-Then, Qi, Wang and Luo \cite{QWL22} showed that relative configuration adjacency matrices and logarithm adjacency matrices are Hermitian matrices, and may form positive semi-definite Laplacian matrices with the degree matrix of the mutual visibility graph of the formation control.
-This linked the study of dual quaternion matrices and multi-agent formation control.
+Moreover, the minimax principle and generalized inverses of dual quaternion matrices were studied in \cite{LQY22}, and the singular values of dual quaternion matrices and their low-rank approximations also were studied \cite{LHQ22}.
+Then, Qi, Wang and Luo \cite{QWL22} showed that the relative configuration adjacency matrix and the logarithm adjacency matrix are dual quaternion Hermitian matrices.
+These dual quaternion matrices have important applications in multi-agent formation control, and the related spectral and positive semi-definite properties pave the way for us to study stability issues of the multi-agent formation control problem.
+The work in \cite{QWL22} builds a bridge for the research on dual quaternion matrices and multi-agent formation control.
+Furthermore, Cui and Qi \cite{CQ23} proposed a power method to computing eigenvalues of a dual quaternion Hermitian matrix, and applied it to the simultaneous location and mapping problem.